sharontherese/latin-mass-funeral/content/rite-of-baptism-for-children/index.md

 [^7]: Heuser, Herman J. "Baptism."
 In The Parish Priest on Duty : A Practical Manual for Pastors, Curates, and Theological Students Preparing for the Mission, 14-53: New York : Benziger Brothers, 1904. http://archive.org/details/theparishpriesto00heusuoft

+[^8]: Catholic Church, and Plenary Council of Baltimore.
+"The Sacrament of Baptism."
+In A Manual of Prayers for the Use of the Catholic Laity: Prepared and Published by Order of the Third Plenary Council of Baltimore, 391-411.
+New York: Catholic Publication Society, 1888. http://archive.org/details/AManualOfPrayers1888.

-[^8]: "Baptismale."
+[^9]: "Baptismale."
 In Rituale Romanum, edited by Laudate Dominum: Laudate Dominum, http://laudatedominum.net/files/baptismale.pdf; also "Ordo Baptismi Parvulorum."
 In Rituale Romanum, edited by Laudate Dominum: Laudate Dominum, http://laudatedominum.net/baptism.php.